Townes Van Zandt

 John Townes Van Zandt (March 7, 1944 – January 1, 1997) was an American singer-songwriter.
 He wrote numerous songs, such as "Pancho and Lefty", "If I Needed You", "Snake Mountain Blues", "Our Mother the Mountain", "Waitin' Round to Die", and "To Live's to Fly".
 His musical style has often been described as melancholic and features rich, poetic lyrics.
 During his early years, Van Zandt was respected for his guitar playing and fingerpicking ability.

 Much of Van Zandt's life was spent touring bars, music clubs, colleges, folk venues, and festivals, often lodging in motel rooms or the homes of friends.
 He suffered from drug addiction and alcoholism, and was diagnosed with bipolar disorder.
 When he was young, the now-discredited insulin shock therapy erased much of his long-term memory.

 In 1983, Willie Nelson and Merle Haggard covered and popularized Van Zandt's song "Pancho and Lefty", reaching number one on the Billboard country music chart.
-Van Zandt's influence has been cited by countless artists across multiple genres and his music has been recorded or performed by Bob Dylan, Willie Nelson, Lyle Lovett, Alison Krauss, Merle Haggard, Norah Jones, Emmylou Harris, Counting Crows, Steve Earle, Whitey Morgan, Rodney Crowell, Robert Earl Keen Jr., Nanci Griffith, Guy Clark, Wade Bowen, Gillian Welch, The Be Good Tanyas, Richard Buckner, Pat Green, Colter Wall, Billy Strings, Molly Tuttle, Jason Isbell, Calvin Russell, Natalie Maines, Jason Molina, Michael Weston King, Kevin Morby, Stephen Duffy, Doc Watson, Cowboy Junkies, Frank Turner, Rowland S. Howard, Tindersticks, Cave In, Amenra, Charley Crockett, Tyler Childers, Lost Dog Street Band, The Brothers Lazaroff and Marissa Nadler.
+Van Zandt's influence has been cited by countless artists across multiple genres and his music has been recorded or performed by Bob Dylan, Willie Nelson, Lyle Lovett, Alison Krauss, Merle Haggard, Norah Jones, Emmylou Harris, Counting Crows, Steve Earle, Colter Wall, Billy Strings, Jason Isbell, Jason Molina, Michael Weston King, Doc Watson, Cowboy Junkies, Kurt Vile, and Terry Allen.

-Van Zandt died on New Year's Day 1997 from cardiac arrhythmia caused by health problems stemming from years of substance abuse.
+Van Zandt died on New Year's Day 1997 at the age of 52 from cardiac arrhythmia caused by health problems stemming from years of substance abuse.
 A revival of interest in Van Zandt blossomed in the 2000s.
-During the decade, two books, a documentary film (Be Here to Love Me), and numerous magazine articles were written about him.
+The decade saw the publication of two books, a documentary film (Be Here to Love Me), and numerous magazine articles about him.